 Priority Candidate Spotlight: Cicilline, Heinrich, Hirono

-October 29, 2012 by Maureen McCarty, Online Content and Marketing Manager
+October 29, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 Just days remain to take action and help secure equality at the ballot box.
 This November, HRC is working to reelect fair-minded leadership with proven track records in supporting LGBT equality.
 In the lead up to Election Day, we’re highlighting a few of the priority candidates.
 Today we’ll look at David Cicillini for U.S. House and Martin Heinrichm and Mazie Hirono for U.S. Senate.